-(1) In February 2019, we announced that our board of directors authorized a \$1.0 billion share repurchase program, which is funded from available working capital.
-In December 2020, August 2021, August 2022, and November 2023, we announced additional \$700.0 million, \$676.1 million, \$915.0 million, and \$316.7 million increases to this share repurchase program, respectively, bringing the total authorization to \$3.6 billion, with \$500.0 million remaining as of April 30, 2024.
-The expiration date of this repurchase authorization was extended to December 31, 2024, and our repurchase program may be suspended or discontinued at any time.
+In February 2019, we announced that our board of directors authorized a \$1.0 billion share repurchase program, which is funded from available working capital.
+In December 2020, August 2021, August 2022, November 2023, and August 2024, we announced additional \$700.0 million, \$676.1 million, \$915.0 million, \$316.7 million, and \$500.0 million increases to this share repurchase program, respectively, bringing the total authorization to \$4.1 billion, with \$1.0 billion remaining as of October 31, 2024.
+The expiration date of this repurchase authorization was extended to December 31, 2025, and our repurchase program may be suspended or discontinued at any time.
 Repurchases under our program are to be made at management's discretion on the open market, through privately negotiated transactions, transactions structured through investment banking institutions, block purchase techniques, 10b5-1 trading plans, or a combination of the foregoing.
+We did not repurchase shares of our common stock during the three months ended October 31, 2024.